burnedpopcorn/Pizza-Tower-1.1.0-Web-Port/README.md

 - At which point you can enter ```http://localhost:8000/runner.html``` to play the game locally

 I also recommend using my custom version of ```runner.html```, or even my minimalized version of it called ```barerunner.html```, as they are just generally better than the stock output

+## To Self-Host
+- Download and Extract the Latest Build from the Releases Tab (not the Source Code zip)
+- Decide which website provider you will be using (for absolutely free hosting, I strongly recommend x10hosting)
+- Go to your website's file manager, and go to the root of your website's domain (or wherever the public files go in your file manager)
+- Upload all the files there (do not including any folders, just the assets like runner.html)
+- Check your self-hosted build at ```http:// (EXAMPLE.COM) /runner.html``` or ```http:// (EXAMPLE.COM) / barerunner.html``` if you included that file
+> [!NOTE]
+> If it does not work for you, try waiting some time, and if it still doesn't work, check your provider's community forums for information regarding uploading files

 ## Thanks to
 - loypoll for the full decompilation of the recent Pizza Tower Update